levanduy99/Java-Coding/README.md

 Given two integer arrays `nums1` and `nums2`, return an array of their intersection.
 Each element in the result must appear as many times as it shows in both arrays and you may return the result in **any order**.

+## Strings

+1. Reverse String

+Write a function that reverses a string.
+The input string is given as an array of character `s`.

 ## Math
 1. Fizz Buzz